Cloudxtreme/bredgeos/README.md

 bredgeos
 ========

-BRedgeOS is an EdgeOS backport to Vyatta effort including Brazilian Portuguese GUI
+BRedgeOS is both an EdgeOS backport to Vyatta effort and a Brazilian Portuguese translation to be used with both EdgeOS on EdgeRouter devices and BRedgeOS on PC routers.